 La Cigale Récamier – A French publishing hangout – and Michelle Obama has also eaten here! – there’s a book-lined dining room, a sweeping terrasse, and a menu specializing in textbook-perfect soufflés.
 I love the Henri IV, a cheese soufflé with a chicken-in-mustard sauce that gets spooned into the molten center.
 More info.

 La Table d’Akihiro – A tiny, jewel-box restaurant with only 16 seats and a French-trained chef, Akihiro Horikoshi (formerly of the three-starred L’Ambroisie), who executes everything flawlessly.
 The menu is prix-fixe, fish-centric, and not for the inflexible, or anyone on a special diet.
-This is my favorite restaurant in Paris.
+One of my favorite restaurants in Paris.
 More info.

 Le Mistral – If you’ve read Mastering the Art of French Eating, you know how much this café means to me.
 It’s just a simple place with paper placemats and mustard in foil packets but, open for over 65 years, it’s also a neighborhood institution.
 The menu features charcuterie, steak, and aligot, a whipped cheesy potato purée from Aveyron in south-central France, which is the ancestral home of the owners, our friends Didier and Alain Miquel.
 More info.